sibebleuze/chess/README.md

   here too an exit is triggered to prevent further unexpected behaviour
 * 82: a parameter that should be white or black, is empty, which is undefined behaviour, so any further unpredictable action is avoided by exiting
+* 83: a parameter that should distinguish between client and server mode is empty, since the program needs this information to continue, it just breaks off here
+* 84: while trying to start up stockfish as a command line process, an chessError occurred, since this may be due to stockfish being absent, the program does not retry but exits instead

-These situations are all impossible to reach as far as I know, but who knows where I might have made a mistake.
+These situations are all impossible to reach as far as I know (except for the one with stockfish), but who knows where I might have made a mistake.
 If any of the above situations occur, the program will exit.
-Please do let me know if this happens.
+Please do let me know if this happens (by submitting an issue on the [Github repo](https://github.com/sibebleuze/chess)).